Skip to main content

 Is Ethical Culture a religion?

-No, since some members associate the word “religion” with creeds, doctrines, sectarianism, and the supernatural.
-For them, Ethical Culture is a fellowship or life-stance based upon a philosophy of living, emphasizing education, growth, and social service with the purpose of helping people live better lives.
+For those who view religion as a set of values to which people are committed, and in terms of which they find a practical faith to live by, Ethical Culture is considered a religion.
+Some members associate the word “religion” with creeds, doctrines, sectarianism, and the supernatural.
+For them, Ethical Culture is a life-stance or philosophy of living, emphasizing education, personal growth, community engagement, and social service with the purpose of helping people live better lives.

 Does Ethical Culture accept the idea of a god?